 Producers used Grazing BMP to:

-- conduct a self assessment during group workshops.
+- conduct a self assessment of management practices during group workshops.
 Self assessments were recorded and automatically linked to action plans and further resources (i.e. information, training options etc)

 - develop action plans to improve enterprise performance

 - review or add to their assessments at any time.

 Online reporting functions enabled instant comparison with the rest of the industry.
-Data safety was paramount – each producer was allocated a username and password on a secure website.
+Data safety was paramount with each producer allocated a username and password on a secure website.

 This program aimed to assist landholders improve the economic and environmental performance of their enterprises.
 The modules were designed to present the best available information and management principles at three levels – above, minimum and below standard for the whole business.
-Action plans developed assisted landholders to focus and prioritise on the most profitable and sustainable practices and identify training requirements.
+The action plans developed assisted landholders to focus and prioritise on the most profitable and sustainable practices and identify training requirements.
 Landholders were able to demonstrate and document good land management and environmental stewardship.

 When: Various periods during 1 July 2010 to 30 June 2017